Gingerbread Waffles

 Instructions

 • In a large microwave-safe bowl, add the butter and milk.
-Heat on HIGH for 1 minute, then whisk until butter melts.
-Add molasses, brown sugar, and egg, whisk until combined.
+Heat on HIGH for 1 minute, then whisk until the butter melts.
+Add the molasses, brown sugar, and egg, then whisk until combined.

-• In a medium size mixing bowl, whisk together the flour, cornstarch, baking powder, ginger, cinnamon, salt, nutmeg, and allspice.
+• In a medium-sized mixing bowl, whisk together the flour, cornstarch, baking powder, ginger, cinnamon, salt, nutmeg, and allspice.

-• Cook waffles according to your waffle maker's instructions.
-Waffles should be crisp and cooked through.
+• Cook the waffles according to your waffle maker's instructions.
+They should be crisp and cooked through.

-• Remove the waffles and serve with desired toppings.
+• Remove the waffles and serve with your desired toppings.

 Nutrition